reposense/RepoSense/docs/ug/customizingReports.md

 Do note that the width of the title is bound by the width of the left panel.

-For more information on how to create a title, see the [Markdown Guide](https://www.markdownguide.org/).
+For more information on how to create a Markdown file, see the [Markdown Guide](https://www.markdownguide.org/).